 There seems to be a lot of confusion about the different “kinds” of DNA and how they can be used for genetic genealogy.

 It used to be simple.
-When this “industry” first started, just a dozen years ago, you could test two kinds of DNA and it was straightforward.
+When this “industry” first started, in the year 2000, you could test two kinds of DNA and it was straightforward.
 Now we’ve added more DNA, more tools and more testing companies and it’s not quite so straightforward anymore.

 Here’s a basics primer.

 1. Y-line DNA – tests the Y chromosome which is passed from father to son, along, in most cases, with the surname.
-Only men can test for this, because only men have a Y chromosome, leaving female genealogists with Y chromosome envy, having to go and beg off of their fathers, brothers, uncles and male cousins to test for the surnames in question.
+Only men can test for this, because only men have a Y chromosome, leaving female genealogists with Y chromosome envy, having to go and beg their fathers, brothers, uncles and male cousins to test for the surnames in question.
 We compare the results of the Y chromosome test between males to see if they match and are related in a genealogical timeframe.
 We also obtain the haplogroup which defines deep ancestry, such as European, African, Asian or Native American.
-Surname, haplogroup and other interest projects (such as Acadian, Melungeon, Cumberland Gap, etc.) exist for both Y-line and mitochondrial DNA at Family Tree DNA.
+Surname, haplogroup and other interest projects (such as Acadian, American Indian, Cumberland Gap, etc.) exist for both Y-line and mitochondrial DNA at Family Tree DNA.
 These projects are indispensable for both genealogy and genetic genealogy research.
+Family Tree DNA is currently the only testing company that offers this these tests.

 2. Mitochondrial DNA – is passed from mothers to both genders of her children, but only passed on by females.
 Males carry their mother’s mitochondrial DNA (mtDNA) but they don’t pass it on.
 We compare mutations to see of people share an ancestor in a genealogical timeframe, but because the surname changes in every generation, it’s more difficult genealogically to make the connections.
 The lack of a central data base prevents people from being able to determine if others from the same genetic line have already tested.
 For Y-line, surname projects and surname matches provide this function.
 Mitochondrial DNA testing also provides a haplogroup which defines deep ancestry, such as European, African, Asian or Native American.
 Family Tree DNA is the only commercial company to offer full sequence testing which is sometimes necessary to determine whether a match is really genealogically relevant.
 When testing the HVR1 or HVR1 and HVR2 regions only, meaning the participant did not purchase the full sequence test, Family Tree DNA doesn’t just “estimate” haplogroups, but runs a panel of 22 SNPs to accurately assign a haplogroup for the participant.